Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_IITGN_REPO/README.md

 ## Bottom line

 The message is cosmetic; the actual simulation **is** using GL housekeeping if you followed the compile steps correctly.
-The register read values matching between RTL and GLS logs proves functional equivalence, which is the real verification objective.[2][4][1]
+The register read values matching between RTL and GLS logs proves functional equivalence, which is the real verification objective.